xiix0/scam/README.md

-Long life is in store for you.
+Love is in the offing.
+Be affectionate to one who adores you.